Originally published: Jan 04, 2012

-Next Thursday, you'll want to join us for Josh's new UIE Virtual Seminar, Buttons Are A Hack: The New Rules of Designing for Touch.
-Josh will show you how touch takes us beyond the desktop metaphor and buttons, and what you need to know to design for that journey.
-You don't want to miss this!
+Check out Josh’s virtual seminar, Buttons Are A Hack: The New Rules of Designing for Touch, where he shows you how touch takes us beyond the desktop metaphor and buttons, and what you need to know to design for that journey.

 What's your experience in designing for touch interactions?
 What challenges have you run into?
 We'd love to hear your thoughts at the UIE Brain Sparks blog.